Overview

 3. Upon adoption of the plan, include the District’s diversity statement on postings for available positions in the district.

-2021-2022 Action Summary
+Action Summary (revised May 2024)

-Priority Area 1: Developing inclusive curriculum, instruction, and assessment K-12, all three goals were met.
-The New York State Education Department Culturally Responsive-Sustaining Education Framework was reviewed by the District’s administrative team over the summer and elements of the framework were discussed at each month’s faculty meeting in all seven schools.
-Additionally, members of the Lynbrook Teacher Center were trained during the summer on the following topics and offered turnkey trainings to their colleagues including during the opening Superintendent’s Conference Days: Courageous Conversations, Restorative Practice, and Facilitating Critical Conversations with Students.
+To develop more inclusive curriculum, instruction, and assessment K-12, the District continues to review existing curricula and assessments to identify areas for improvement in addressing diversity, equity, and inclusivity.
+This is an iterative process of reviewing, refining, and improving.
+As part of the process, the District’s administrative team reviewed the New York State Education Department Culturally Responsive-Sustaining Education Framework and elements of the framework were focused on during faculty meetings in all seven schools.
+Additionally, members of the Lynbrook Teacher Center were trained on the following topics and offered turnkey trainings to their colleagues: Courageous Conversations, Restorative Practice, and Facilitating Critical Conversations with Students.
 These workshops were intended to encourage community-building to foster understanding, empathy, trust, and positive relationships and to help teachers and students engage each other in meaningful conversations with honesty, open-mindedness, and vulnerability, listening deeply to understand others’ perspectives.
-An outside consultant also came in and presented to members of the staff regarding Culturally Responsive Education, focused on the concept of human dignity.
+Staff members continue to seek professional development opportunities to learn more about delivering culturally responsive instruction and using inclusive assessment practices and share these ideas with colleagues.
+“Lynbrook Culturally Responsive Education Leaders” (LCREL) for each school building have been established to support other educators who are in the process of implementing strong culturally responsive and equity strategies within their classrooms.
 Finally, student leaders were selected to serve as contributing members of the District Diversity Council.
+In addition, the high school has actively solicited feedback from students on their educational experiences, preferences, and needs.
+Student-led clubs and classes at the high school have also taken initiative to facilitate learning about diversity, equity, and inclusivity in the elementary schools.